HKWhyIP/hocr-tools/README.md

   * hocr-split -- split an hOCR file into individual pages
   * hocr-merge-dc -- merge Dublin Core meta data into the hOCR HTML header

+History:
+Jan 4, 2016
+-Changed font name from "invisible" to Courier.
+This is because PDF.js cannot select text if the font is invisible.
+-Added a space " " at text.textLine(rawtext+" ") to allow selecting with a space.